Ann-Margret: Music career

+Rapid rise to Hollywood stardom (1961–1964)

-In 1961, she filmed a screen test at 20th Century Fox and was signed to a seven-year contract.
-Ann-Margret made her film debut in a loan-out to United Artists in Pocketful of Miracles with Bette Davis.
-It was a remake of the 1933 movie Lady for a Day.
-Both versions were directed by Frank Capra.
+In 1961, Ann-Margret filmed a screen test at 20th Century Fox and was signed to a seven-year contract.
+She made her film debut in a loan-out to United Artists in Frank Capra's Pocketful of Miracles with Bette Davis; it is a remake of Capra's own Lady for a Day (1933).
+For her performance Ann-Margret was awarded her first Golden Globe, for New Actress of the Year, alongside Jane Fonda and Christine Kaufmann.

 Then came a 1962 remake of Rodgers and Hammerstein's musical State Fair, in which she played the "bad girl" role of Emily opposite Bobby Darin and Pat Boone.
-She had previously tested for the part of Margie, the "good girl", but she seemed to be too seductive for that role according to the studio bosses, who then decided to make the switch.
-The two roles represented two sides of her real-life personalityshy and reserved offstage, but wildly exuberant and sensuous onstage.
-In her autobiography, the actress wrote that she changed "from Little Miss Lollipop to Sexpot-Banshee" once the music began.
-One critic argued "she wasn’t that well cast as a bad girl.
-Because she had so much energy and shape, producers thought she was; but she was more effective in parts closer to what she was in real life: an energetic good girl with a twinkle in the eye.
+She had previously tested for the part of Margie, the "good girl", but the studio bosses deemed her too seductive for that role.
+In her autobiography, Ann-Margret wrote that the two roles seemed to represent the two sides of her real-life personality.
+She was shy and reserved offstage but wildly exuberant and sensuous onstage, transforming "from Little Miss Lollipop to Sexpot-Banshee", in her words.
+In a 2021 retrospective of Ann-Margret's career for FilmInk, Stephen Vagg argued "she wasn't that well cast as a bad girl.
+Because she had so much energy and shape, producers thought she was; but she was more effective in parts closer to what she was in real life: an energetic good girl with a twinkle in the eye".